appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2503-aws24-launch-ec2.png' />

-- You should fill out the required fields as per your needs, such as:
+You should fill out the required fields as per your needs.
+Please follow the below steps for a sample instance configuration.

-  - Instance name
-  - AMI
-  - Instance type
-  - Key pair (optional but required for secure access)
-  - Network settings
-  - Storage

-- Select the AMI.

-- We will use the `t2.xlarge` instance type since it meets the minimum requirements.

-  - For details, you can head to the [Hardware Requirements](../docker.md#hardware-requirements) section.

-- Select an existing key pair or click on the "Create new key pair" button if you don't have any on the AWS console.

-- For the network settings:

-  - We will use the default VPC.
-  - Allow HTTP and HTTPS traffic from the internet.
-    - This is required for accessing to the Appcircle dashboard.
-  - You can restrict the SSH request by specifying the source IP addresses.
-    - SSH is also required to access to the server.

-- For storage, you can select 100GB for a PoC setup.

-  - You can see the recommended storage sizes in the [Hardware Requirements](../docker.md#hardware-requirements) section.

-- You can see an example configuration in the screenshots below 👇:
+- Enter an instance name in the "Name and Tags" field.
+For example, "My Appcircle Server".

-- Click ""Browse more AMIs" button to search for Appcircle AMI :
+- In order to select the AMI, click on the "Browse more AMIs" button and search for the Appcircle server AMI.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2503-aws9-ami1.png' />

-- Search for "Appcircle" in the "AWS Marketplace AMIs" tab and click "Select" on the AMI:
+- Search for "Appcircle" in the "AWS Marketplace AMIs" tab and click on the "Select" button for the AMI.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2503-aws10-ami2.png' />